East Lombok Regency

 East Lombok Regency is a regency (Kabupaten) of the Indonesian Province of West Nusa Tenggara.
-It is located on the island of Lombok, of which it comprises the eastern third (including minor offshore islands); the administrative capital is the town of Selong.
-The Regency covers an area of 1,605.55 km^{2} and had a population of 1,105,582 at the 2010 Census and 1,325,240 at the 2020 Census; the official estimate as at mid 2024 was 1,457,591 (comprising 726,950 males and 730,641 females).
+It is located on the island of Lombok, of which it comprises the eastern third (including minor offshore islands); the administrative capital is the inland town of Selong, situated halfway between Masbagik town and the port of Labuhan Haji.
+However, the main economic centres are the ports of Labuhan Haji (in the south-central part of the east coast) and Labuhan Lombok (in the northern part of the east coast), from which there are ferries to Labuhan Tanu on Sumbawa and Padangbai on Bali.
+The Regency covers an area of 1,605.55 km^{2} and had a population of 1,105,582 at the 2010 Census and 1,325,240 at the 2020 Census; the official estimate as at mid 2025 was 1,449,920 (comprising 718,545 males and 731,375 females).

 Location

 To the north lies the Java Sea.
 To the west are North Lombok Regency and Central Lombok Regency.
 To the south is the Lombok Basin and the Indian Ocean and to the east lies Elas Strait, a narrow body of water separating Lombok and the nearby small Gili Belang from Sumbawa which lies approximately 15 km to the east.

 The north of the Regency is on the eastern flank of Mount Rinjani, which at 3,726 m is the third highest mountain and the second largest volcano in the country.
 The mountain is an active volcano.
 The oldest recorded historical eruption was in 1847, and the last eruption was in May 2010.